oeh-tnf/JKU-Games-Page/03_turniere.md

 <em>Smash your buttons and Brawl your way through Super combos in this Ultimate fighting game between Bros.</em><br>
 Depending on the amount of sign-ups, we will play 1v1s / 2v2s ... in a bracket system.<br>
 A Nintendo Switch console, controllers, and the game will be provided.

+### Empty Epsilon Fermi 500 (LAN Area) - Saturday, 6.30pm
+<em>Pilot your spaceship through a dangerous racecourse in this thrilling Empty Epsilon tournament!</em><br>
+Be the fastest to complete the course and win the race in space.
+Depending on the number of registrations the crews will either be split up for two races where the best ones will compete in a final race or there will be two runs for everyone and the best combined time will win.<br>
+You need to sign up as a two-player crew (pilot + engineer).<br>
+The hardware and the game will be provided.

 ### Minecraft Hunger Games (LAN Area) - Saturday, 8pm
 <em>Happy Hunger Games!
 And may the odds be ever in your favour.</em><br>